electrumitsolutions/cordova-plugin-media/README.md

 This plugin provides the ability to record and play back audio files on a device.

+** This fork removes support for external storage from the standard plugin **

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.
 A future implementation will adhere to the latest W3C specification